prabhakk-mw/matlab-amazon-sagemaker/README.md

 )
 ```

-This `processing_repository_uri`  is the URI of our docker image which we generated in the notebook and uploaded to ECR.
+This `processing_repository_uri`  is the URI of your docker image which you can generate in the notebook and upload to ECR.

 ```bash
 FROM mathworks/matlab-deep-learning